 (See SCHEDULE above for specific dates).

-– The Top 40 Quarterfinalists selected for the live pitch session will be contacted by Crazy8s on or around November 15, 2023 to schedule a time to pitch in-person to a jury of industry professionals (may include Crazy8s alumni) on either November 25 or 26, 2023.
+– The Top 40 Quarterfinalists selected for the live pitch session will be contacted by Crazy8s on or around November 12, 2025 to schedule a time to pitch in-person to a panel of industry professionals (may include Crazy8s alumni) on either November 22 or 23, 2025.
+This second adjudication panel will not have seen the video pitches or script samples previously submitted for review by the initial-stage adjudication panel.
+The adjudication panel is disclosed publicly after the Top 12 semifinalists are announced.

 – Each team’s attached Directors, Writers, and Producers must each submit a CAVCO ID prior to their live pitch session, as proof of their Canadian Citizenship or Permanent Resident status.